VahedBarzegari/Census_Analysis/README.md

 Tools & Libraries:
 QGIS for geographical data analysis
 Python libraries: Pandas, GeoPandas, Matplotlib, and Folium for data manipulation and visualization.
-LinkedIn Version:
-🚀 Unlock the Power of Census Data with This Easy-to-Follow Tutorial!

-Dive into the world of census data with simple, step-by-step instructions.
-Whether you're new to GIS or data analysis, this tutorial will guide you through the entire process.

-What you'll learn:
-How to download census tract boundaries and use QGIS to filter them.
-Accessing Census 2021 Data and pre-processing it with Python.
-Visualizing the data on real maps using Folium, Matplotlib, and more.
-Tools you'll get hands-on experience with:

-QGIS
-Python Libraries: Pandas, GeoPandas, Matplotlib, Folium Whether you're looking to build your skills or explore census data in a more meaningful way, this tutorial has you covered! 🌍📊